jbristowe/writing/fiddler-definitions.md

 The AutoResponder supports a useful development scenario when resources and/or services may be unavailable.
 It may be used to mock API responses from a service.
 The AutoResponder may also be configured with a latency setting to simulate a more realistic response time.

 The HTTP specification enables proxies to transform messages and their payloads (see [section 5.7.2](https://httpwg.org/specs/rfc7230.html#message.transformations)).
+In the example I cited (above), this is represented by Lucy and Ethel wrapping the individual chocolates as they travel along the conveyor belt.
+Fiddler is capable of transforming messages as they are intercepted.
+For example, I can add/remove HTTP headers and modify message payloads.

-Fiddler is capable of transforming messages through custom rules with FiddlerScript.
+The transformation of messages is made possible through custom rules written in FiddlerScript.
 FiddlerScript is one of the most powerful features in Fiddler; it can be used to enhance Fiddler's UI, add new features, and modify messages.
+It can even change various characteristics of the network or client as messages are transmitted.
+For example, I can write FiddlerScript to simulate conditions of the browser (i.e. no cookies) or reroute traffic.

 ![](https://i.imgur.com/sZODz3T.png)